-Scriptures make it clear that Elohim God of the Bible is rich with pleasures and delights!
-It also tells of how, in His loving kindness, God longs to share these riches with us!
+The scriptures make it clear that God is rich with pleasures and delights!
+They also tell of how, in His loving kindness, God longs to share these riches with us!
 This is good news that has special implications for many highly sensitive persons.

-Long before Jesus was on earth, King David was aware of God’s pleasures.
-In one of his ancient Hebrew songs (Psalm 36:7-8), he extolled the virtues of Elohim, Creator God, referring to a surprising resource God shares with those who “put their trust under the shadow of thy wings”.
+Long before Jesus was on earth, King David sang of God’s pleasures.
+In one of his ancient Hebrew songs (Psalm 36:7-8), he extolled the virtues of God, referring to a surprising resource God shares with those who “put their trust under the shadow of thy wings”.
 King David portrayed it this way, “…and thou shalt make them drink of the river of thy pleasures”.

 “… the river of thy pleasures”